History of Richmond, Virginia: 1960–2000: Modern city development

 In the 1980s, the James Center was built on what was previously the Canal Basin, later a railroad yard.

 Natural gas was introduced to Richmond in 1950 to meet the growing energy demand.
 By 1952, cigarette production reached an all-time high for Richmond at 110 billion per year.

 Between 1963 and 1965, there was a huge, "downtown boom," that led to the construction of more than 700 buildings in the city.
 In 1968, Virginia Commonwealth University was created by the merger of the Medical College of Virginia with the Richmond Professional Institute.

 Richmond suffered some severe flooding in 1972, when Hurricane Agnes dumped 16 in of rain on central Virginia.
 This flooded the James River to 6.5 ft over the original 200-year-old record.

 In 1984, the city completed the Diamond ballpark, and the Richmond Braves, a AAA baseball team for the Atlanta Braves, began playing.

-Also in 1985, Richmond saw the opening of 6th Street Marketplace, a downtown festival marketplace, which was envisioned as a solution to the downtown area's urban erosion.
-The project ultimately failed, and the shopping center was closed and demolished in 2004.

 In 1990, Richmond native L. Douglas Wilder, the grandson of slaves, was sworn in as Governor of Virginia, the first elected African-American governor of any state in United States history.

 A multimillion-dollar flood wall was completed in 1995, in order to protect the city and the Shockoe Bottom businesses from the rising waters of the James River.
 Also during 1995, a statue of Richmond native and tennis star Arthur Ashe was added to the famed series of statues on Monument Avenue.
 Notwithstanding objections of purists in the country, Ashe was added to a group of statues that previously had consisted primarily of prominent Confederate military figures, as a sign of the changing nature of the city's population.